sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

   }
   ```

 21. The Event data will be added to the Data Extension linked to the Event and the Contact will enter the Interaction.
 You can confirm that the Interaction completed by selecting the **Data Extensions** tab in Contact Builder, select the Data Extension and click on the **Records** tab.
-You should see that the 'Updated' value for the new record has been set to True by the Update Customer Data Activity in the Interaction.
+You should see that the 'Updated' value for the new record has been set to 'True' by the Update Customer Data Activity in the Interaction.
 Also, the serialized event data should appear in the Data Extension linked to the Event.

 ### Add Event data, create new Contact and fire an Interaction<a id="Add-Event-data-create-new-Contact-and-fire-Interaction"></a>

-Assuming you have already created an Event as detailed in the previous section, the contactEvents method is similar, but this time we are adding records to two Data Extensions; the Data Extension linked to the Event and the Data Extension used as the Event Destination.
-The additional steps required are detailed below.
+Assuming you have already created an Event as described in the previous section, the JSON payload used in this contactEvents method is similar, but this time we are adding records to two Data Extensions; the Data Extension linked to the Event and the Data Extension used as the Event Destination.
+The additional steps required for this scenario are detailed below.

 1. Locate the External Key of the Data Extension used as the Event Destination &mdash; this is the Data Extension you created in the Configuring a Data Extension section.
 Select the **Data Extensions** tab in Contact Builder, select the Data Extension and copy the External Key.